Recruitment marketing is vital to talent acquisition.

 Recruitment marketing takes place at the top of the recruiting funnel.

-The first step of the funnel is awareness — it’s first and arguably one of the most important.
+The first step of the funnel is awareness.

 Candidates need to know that you’re a potential employer before anything.

-This means you need to know where (platforms, social media) your candidates are hanging online AND market on those platforms!
+This means you need to know where (job boards, social media, etc.) your candidates are hanging online AND market on those platforms!

 It’s also important to keep track of passive candidates and where they’re spending their time.

-Today’s job market is quite different than the past.
+Today’s job market is different than the past.

 A lot of candidates are passive (i.e. aren’t actively looking for jobs or already employed) but will express interest if they see something that catches their eye.